Working together to reduce international phone scam calls to New Zealand.

 What it is

-The purpose of the Phone Blocking Working Party is to develop an industry code of practice for network operators to identify, verify and take action on scam calls to landlines and mobile phones.
+The original purpose of the Scam Call Prevention Working Party was to develop an industry code of practice for Network Operators to identify, verify and take action on scam calls to landlines and mobile phones.

 New Zealand, like many other countries, is targeted by off-shore based phone scammers calling or texting national landline and mobile users.